What Does It Look Like To Be A Full Time Artist?

 If painting is the base of everything else, it is just the first step of a lot of other ones before managing to sell that said painting.

 It starts with inspiration, then if you're lucky and find it, there is the actual making of the painting which clearly rarely goes as planned.
 Once finished (painful), then how do you sell it?
-Well, in the same moments where you were trying to find inspiration, you also applied to art shows, contacted galleries, planned your next exhibition, shared on social media, shipped your last commission, filling your taxes, and answered emails and inquiries about your art (lucky you!), etc.
+Well, in the same moments where you were trying to find inspiration, you also applied to art shows, contacted galleries, planned your next exhibition, shared on social media, shipped your last commission, filled your taxes, and answered emails and inquiries about your art (lucky you!), etc.

 Did I forget something?
 Of yes, living!
 Yes, living.
 You know, eating, sleeping, running errands, being with your family, your friends, taking a shower.
 Life!
 Life on top of life, artistic life!